 Red, white, blue, and boozy, these amazing 4th of July cocktails are all you’ll need to get your Independence Day party rockin’.

-These icy cool smoothies are strictly adults-only, flavored with fruit liqueurs, classic spirits, and tempting tipples.
+These icy cool drinks are strictly adults-only, flavored with fruit liqueurs, classic spirits, and tempting tipples.

-And of course, they all follow the red, white, and blue theme.
+And of course, these recipes all follow the red, white, and blue theme.

-Sweet, sour, tangy, and thirst-quenching, there’s a whole load of delicious flavors to explore on this list.
+Sweet, sour, and thirst-quenching, there’s an array of delicious drinks to explore on this list.

 Serve up a refreshing watermelon sangria or strawberry daiquiri at your backyard BBQ.